mritunjaymusale/sonarr-automate/README.md

 # sonarr-automate
-automate sonarr for manual imports of shows even though names are correct
+quick script I wrote to automate sonarr for manual imports of shows even though filenames are correct
+## please note this script will be broken in future releases on sonarr due to UI updates